CJFisk/RPi-Camera-Control/README.md

 Christianna Fisk

 ### Project Objectives
-In this project, I worked on creating an application-level protocol for remote control of a camera.
+In this project, I worked on creating an application-level protocol for remote control of a camera, specifically for the RPi.
-* Specifically for the RPi, but may later be extended to other types of cameras:
-    * DLSR, Video Recorder/Camcorder, Phone Camera

 ### Principles of Networking Involved
 * Client-Server Model